sch0lars/koopa-mode/README.md

 - `koopa-mode` does not use a traditional backend for `company` completion.
 Instead, when you assign a variable, it is run through PowerShell and its methods are extracted.
 Therefore, **you may notice that company completion sometimes has error messages in its suggestions**.
 - Similar to the previous issue, you may also notice that a large script may briefly lag for a moment when you insert a newline.
 That is because of the underlying PowerShell processes that are run in the background to supply code completion features.
 If you just want the syntax highlighting and not the `company` completion, you can disable `company-mode`.
 You should not experience this issue with smaller scripts.
-- ~~On Windows, autocompletion sometimes adds whitespace at the end of the cmdlet~~
+- ~~On Windows, autocompletion sometimes adds whitespace at the end of the cmdlet.~~

 ## License